Top 10 Easiest Countries for Nigerians to Visit (Visa-Free or Easy Visa)

 Rwanda sits high on this list because it is not only a visa free destination for Nigerians, but it is also one of the best budget-friendly travel destinations on the continent.

 Gaining entry into the country is hassle-free.
-I have now visited Rwanda twice and am planning a third visit soon.
+I have now visited Rwanda three times.
 Each of my immigration experiences has been wonderful, with officials welcoming and sending me off with nothing but a smile.

 Visa Info: 30-day visa free access